-Gas for the Nord Stream 2 project will be produced on the territory of Yamal, inhabited by indigenous peoples who lead a nomadic lifestyle.
 In 2012, the first gas supplies were produced from the vast Bovanenkovo reserve, and billions of cubic meters of gas are now piped to Western Europe via Nord Stream 1.
-As a result of this exploitation, many indigenous inhabitants have had to relocate or leave the Yamal Peninsula for fear of being forced to live in permanent settlements.
-17 At the same time, the Russian government is flooding the discussion around the rights of indigenous people with government-organized NGOs (GONGOs) and uses mechanisms of monetary cooptation and intimidation to silence protests and dissent.
+As a result of this exploitation, many indigenous inhabitants have lost lands for livestock grazing, which violates their traditional nomadic way of life.
+They have had to relocate or leave the Yamal Peninsula because of this and also for fear of being forced to live in permanent settlements.
+18 At the same time, the Russian government is flooding the discussion around the rights of indigenous people with government-organized NGOs (GONGOs) and uses mechanisms of monetary cooptation and intimidation to silence protests and dissent.

 Further materials about what is happening in Yamal will be presented at the conference.